nginyc/rafiki/docs/_sources/docs/dev/folder-structure.rst.txt

     - `model.py`

-        Stores definition of abstract :class:`rafiki.model.BaseModel` that all Rafiki models should extend, as well as Rafiki-internal methods for managing models.
+        Stores definition of abstract :class:`rafiki.model.BaseModel` that all Rafiki models should extend

+    - `dataset.py`

+        Collection of utility methods for loading and reading from datasets in model definitions

 - `dockerfiles/`